Data-Science-for-Linguists-2024/Class-Lounge/guestbooks/maddy.md

 - In terms of the data analysis, I think you could've added more visualizations and more examniation of the data, I am not sure if the analysis of the "text" property was left out of progress report 1 intentionally or not, but doing some preliminary analysis on the "text" property would definitiely be a good direction to go in.

 - One thing that I learned was that python had it's own library wrapper for the reddit API which is conveient as you don't have to explicitly scrape the subreddits themselves.

+### Riley's Comments

+- I think your project idea in general is really cool!
+Your notebook is super clean, and I think you structured your exploration of the scraped data very well.

+- Overall I think your project looks great.
+Something I'm curious about is that you deleted any comments that were deleted or removed.
+I would wonder, since you're looking for similarities across subreddits, if some subreddits have comments removed more than others and if that could be indicative of language used in those subreddits.

+- I didn't know much about webscraping, so looking through your scripts was very informantional